Kidney Cancer: The Basics

 - Family history of kidney cancer.

-- Other risk factors may be: high blood pressure, hereditary diseases including von Hippel-Lindau disease and polycystic kidney disease.
+- Other risk factors may be: high blood pressure and hereditary diseases such as von Hippel-Lindau disease and polycystic kidney disease.

 Screening